 The school will regularly let parents know about this expectation and how they can inform school.
-Parents should either
+Parents should either:

-- 1. email enquiries@wharncliffeside.sheffield.sch.uk - 2. talk directly to a member of the office staff. - 3. leave a message on the school phone number 0114 2862379
+- 1. email enquiries@wharncliffeside.sheffield.sch.uk - 2. talk directly to a member of the office staff, class teacher or TA attached to the class - 3. leave a message on the school phone number 0114 2862379